truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/SyncthingCharts.md

 ### Application Name Settings

 Accept the default value or enter a name in **Application Name** field.
-In most cases use the default name, but if adding a second deployment of the application you must change this name.
+In most cases use the default name but adding a second application deployment requires a different name.

 Accept the default version number in **Version**.
 When a new version becomes available, the application has an update badge.